Bulat-Ziganshin/EasyProtoBuf/codegen/parser/grammar/SEMANTICS.md

 - proto2 ordinary fields require `optional`, `required`, or `repeated`;
 - proto3 rejects `required`, explicit defaults, extension ranges, and extend declarations;
-- groups and services/RPC are outside the EasyPB parser;
+- proto2 groups are outside the EasyPB parser;
+- service/RPC declarations are accepted at top level, including unary and streaming endpoints;
+- service and RPC options are validated and consumed but service metadata is not retained;
 - map keys must be an allowed scalar key type;
 - map and oneof fields reject invalid labels and field options;
 - field numbers are 1..536870911, excluding 19000..19999;